-English Literature has now been given equal weighting to English Language and builds on the skills acquired at KS3, looking in greater depth at significant works of English Literature - in prose, drama and poetry.
-Students will study the themes and ideas of writers such as Shakespeare, Charles Dickens and Mary Shelley as well as more recent writers such as Alan Bennett and Simon Armitage.
+English Literature has equal weighting to English Language and builds on the skills acquired at KS3, looking in greater depth at significant works of English Literature - in prose, drama and poetry.
+You will study the themes and ideas of writers such as Shakespeare, Charles Dickens and Mary Shelley as well as more recent writers such as Alan Bennett and Simon Armitage.